Code of Conduct

 I. Acceptance

-Donation pledges of CHF 10,000 or more are generally laid down in the form of a written agreement with details of the use of the funds.
+Donation pledges of CHF 10,000 or more are generally formalised in written agreements, including details regarding the use of funds.

 II.
 Purpose